 Remember that almsgiving is a special part of this particular fast.
 Further, limiting one’s entertainments and increasing other aspects of one’s spiritual life – prayer, reading of the Bible and Church Fathers, attendance at Divine Services – is a part of every fast.

-THANKSGIVING DAY — His Eminence, Met.
-PHILIP, has decreed that the faithful of the Antiochian Archdiocese in the USA may relax the fast entirely to observe the Thanksgiving Day national celebration, which falls on November 28 this year.
+THANKSGIVING DAY — Our bishops have decreed that the faithful of the Antiochian Archdiocese in the USA may relax the fast entirely to observe the Thanksgiving Day national celebration, which falls on November 26 this year.

 MONDAYs, WEDNESDAYs, and FRIDAYs of this fast are Strict Fast days.
 On these days we abstain from meat, dairy, fish with backbones, fowl, alcoholic beverages, and olive oil.

 TUESDAYs and THURSDAYs of the fast are Wine and Oil days.
 On these days the fasting discipline is relaxed a bit to permit wine and olive oil.